zhangzh-pku/OM1/README.md

 uv run src/run.py coinbase
 ```

+In this Coinbase example, the wallet agent will track the balance of the Coinbase wallet and send a message when there is a new transaction.
+The bot will send its appreciation for receiving tokens.

+The Coinbase wallet currently supports Base Sepolia and Base Mainnet networks.
+For more details, please see the [Coinbase documentation](https://docs.cdp.coinbase.com/mpc-wallet/docs/wallets).

 ### Example 2 - Using DeepSeek as the Core LLM

 Similar to the `Hello World (Spot)` example, except uses `DeepSeek` rather than `OpenAI 4o`.